Skip to main content

 What Happens When You Use Cocaine?

-Cocaine is a highly addictive substance that causes its user to feel elevated and euphoric.
-The high reaches its peak minutes after the dose, but the effects are short-lived.
+Cocaine is a highly addictive substance that causes its users to feel elevated and euphoric.
+The high peaks minutes after the dose, but the effects are short-lived.
 And while the experience might feel pleasant and exciting, crashing from the high may leave users feeling far less satisfied.
 Some of the short-term effects of cocaine include:

 • Numbness at the site of use